 Natural, beautiful – and just a little bit magical…

 You’ve heard of Ireland’s larger cities: capital Dublin, home of Guinness; Cork, famous for its food scene; Galway, the best place to buy a Claddagh ring; and Belfast, capital of Northern Ireland and birthplace of Van Morrison.
-But if you want to add further richness and aoibhneas (joy) to your Emerald Isle journey, Kara Murphy recommends making time for these six smaller towns and villages.
+But if you want to add further richness and aoibhneas (joy) to your Emerald Isle journey, make some time for these six smaller towns and villages.

 Amble in a castle’s shadow: Cahir